Team-kakashi/Walk_Through_Bangladesh/README.md

     c.
 Negative rated service providers will lose their account

     d.Travellers will also be able to rate the suggested plan

 Language and technologies used for the app :

 1. React Native
+2. Html
+3. Css
+4. Javascript
-2. NodeJS
+5. NodeJS
-3. PostgreSQL
+6. PostgreSQL